 The life of Saint Joseph is known to us only from a few brief notes in the Gospels of Matthew and Luke.
 The apocryphal writings that relate several sometimes unworthy details are legendary.
 Joseph was descended from the lineage of King David: Joseph, son of David, was the angel who encouraged him to accept the unusual situation of his betrothed Mary called him.

 The data given in the Gospels about the righteous Joseph are few, but as much as they are, they allow us to intuit the greatness of this man, called by God to collaborate so directly in the mystery of our salvation.
-They tell us that Joseph was a descendant of King David and that he lived in a village in Galilee called Nazareth.
+They tell us that Joseph was a descendant of King David and lived in a Galilee village called Nazareth.

-Popular tradition shows Joseph competing with other young men who were asking for Mary’s hand in marriage.
-The choice fell to him because the stick he carried miraculously blossomed, while the sticks of the others remained dry.
+Popular tradition shows Joseph competing with other young men asking for Mary’s hand in marriage.
+The choice fell to him because the stick he carried miraculously blossomed while the sticks of the others remained dry.
 This cute legend also has a mystical significance: from the withered stalk of the Old Testament, under the rays of the sun of redemption, the new life of grace blossoms.

 Who was Joseph in the Bible?

-We know from The Old Testament, that the slave dealers brought Joseph into Egypt and offered him to Potiphar, one of the Pharaoh’s officials.
+We know from The Old Testament that the slave dealers brought Joseph into Egypt and offered him to Potiphar, one of the Pharaoh’s officials.
 Joseph served his lord well and acquired incredible blessings.
 Yet, the expert’s better half attempted to tempt Joseph, a youngster of immaculate respectability.
-After he dismissed her, she went to her better half with dishonest incriminations.
+After he dismissed her, she went to her better half with false incriminations.
 It brought about Joseph’s detainment.
-Yet again God demonstrated his presence and security for Joseph.
-The jail attendant becomes a close acquaintance with him and learned of Joseph’s heavenly capacity to decipher dreams.
+Yet again, God demonstrated his presence and security for Joseph.
+The jail attendant becomes acquainted with him and learns Joseph’s heavenly capacity to decipher dreams.

-From biblical accounts, the first Joseph in the Bible was the presumptuous more youthful child of Jacob.
-He was referred to by his more seasoned siblings as their dad’s #1.
-Consequently, his 10 more seasoned siblings schemed against the kid and offered him to slave merchants while telling their dad the kid had been destroyed by a creature.
-Joseph had been given longs for God’s arrangement for his life; so with certainty and strength, he persevered in this astounding story in Genesis.
+From biblical accounts, the first Joseph in the Bible was the presumptuous, more youthful child of Jacob.
+His more seasoned siblings referred to him as their dad’s #1.
+Consequently, his ten more seasoned siblings schemed against the kid and offered him to slave merchants while telling their dad a creature had destroyed the kid.
+Joseph had been given longs for God’s arrangement for his life, so he persevered in this astounding story in Genesis with certainty and strength.
 The second Joseph mentioned in the Bible is the husband of the Virgin Mary.
 And the father of Jesus Christ.

 As a result of procuring this standing, Joseph was called upon to decipher a fantasy that profoundly upset the Pharaoh.
-None of the Pharaoh’s wise counsels had the option to interpret the fantasy.
-Yet, Joseph precisely handed off the images in the fantasy to a future season of overflow that would be trailed by a period of extraordinary starvation.
+None of the Pharaoh’s wise counsels had the option to interpret the dream.
+Yet, Joseph precisely handed off the images in the fantasy to a future season of overflow trailed by a period of extraordinary starvation.
 The Pharaoh compensated Joseph by directing the grounds of Egypt.